acharles7/awesome-python-videos/README.md

 ## Contributing
 Please read through our [contributing guidelines](https://github.com/acharles7/python-videos/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Editor preferences are available in the [editor config](https://github.com/acharles7/python-videos/blob/master/.editorconfig) for easy use in common text editors.
-Read more and download plugins at <https://editorconfig.org/>.

 ## Creator
+- <https://github.com/acharles7>
 If you have any question about this opinionated list, do not hesitate to contact me [@charlespatel](https://twitter.com/charlespatel) on Twitter or open an issue on GitHub.
-- <https://github.com/acharles7>

 ## Thanks
 Thank you all the speakers at different conferences for teaching us.